Floydlang/floyd/Docs/Floyd toplevel.md

 ### GAIN PERFORMANCE VIA CONCURRENCY

-Sometimes we introduce concurreny to allow parallelism: multithreading a game engine is taking a non-concurrent design and making it concurrent to improve throughput.
+Sometimes we introduce concurreny to make more parallelism possible: multithreading a game engine is taking a non-concurrent design and making it concurrent to be able to improve throughput by running many tasks in parallel.
 This is different to using concurrency to model real-world concurrency like UI vs background cloud com vs realtime audio processing.
-Maybe have different concepts for this?

 ### CONCURRENCY SCENARIOS